 Go on a Picnic

-Head over and read 8 Never Thought Of Tips To Help You Save Money On Picnics to help you save money.
+Head over and read 8 Never Thought Of Tips To Help You Save Money On Picnics to help save money.

 Arts and Crafts

 Like free kids build workshops, many parks offer free crafts and art.
 You can even make some crafts at home.

 Make valuable things like potholders, rock walkways, and art for the garden.

 Check out these kids' crafts ideas:

 Another free activity you can do with your kids this summer is starting a garden.
 There are so many ways to start a garden, indoors and outdoors.
 You can grow herbs, and flowers.
 You name it.
 There are so many ways your kids can enjoy growing a garden.